stward/reactjs-space/README.md

 **App Structure:**

-[ index.js - contains all routing information; the central "brain" of the app ]
+index.js - contains all routing information; the central "brain" of the app.

-[ App.js - the highest level component. can render global html and dictates behavior of child components ]
+App.js - the highest level component. can render global html and dictates behavior of child components.

-[ HomeContainer.js - simply a home page with a welcome message. ]
+HomeContainer.js - simply a home page with a welcome message.

-[ SolarSystemContainer - displays the planets of the solar system. ]
+SolarSystemContainer - displays the planets of the solar system.

-[ PlanetContainer - displays a single planet. ]
+PlanetContainer - displays a single planet.

 **Hierarchy:**